-Reviewers also provide the strengths and weaknesses of the application based on the evaluation criteria.
-Although the reviewers are not required to provide strengths and weaknesses for each evaluation criterion, strengths and weaknesses that contributed to the application rating should be clearly articulated as they will be used to:
+Reviewers highlight the strengths and weaknesses of the project, including the integration of sex and/or gender in the research proposal (when applicable).
+Reviewers are encouraged to provide strengths and weaknesses for each evaluation criterion; strengths and weaknesses that contributed to the application rating must be clearly articulated, as they will be used to:

-- provide the other reviewers assigned to the application with a justification for the rating given to the application, and
+- Provide the other reviewers assigned to the application with a justification for the ratings given to the application; and,

 Reviewers will also be asked to flag applications in ResearchNet that involve any of the issues outlined below.
-These issues are not to be considered in the evaluation of the application unless they impact the scientific quality of the application.
-For detailed regulations concerning these issues, please refer to the CIHR Grants and Awards Guide.
+These issues are not to be considered in the rating of the applications unless they impact the scientific quality of the application, as detailed below:

-- Ethical and other policy requirements: Responsibility for ensuring that all research meets ethical standards is delegated by CIHR to the applicant’s institution.
+- Ethical and other policy requirements: Responsibility for ensuring that all research meets ethical standards is delegated by CIHR to the applicants’ institutions.
 Ethics forms are not required as part of the application.
-However, reviewers may flag specific issues, such as the use of human participants, animals, human tissues or hazardous material, or research that involve Indigenous peoples, if they feel they have not been adequately addressed.
+However, reviewers may flag specific issues, such as the use of human participants, animals, human tissues or hazardous material, or research that involve Indigenous Peoples, if they feel they have not been adequately addressed.

-- Of note, it is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with all applications to be assessed by their committee as this will facilitate discussions at the face-to-face meeting.
+- It is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with the applications to be assessed by their committee, as this will facilitate discussions at the meeting.

 4.2.2 Adjudication Criteria and Interpretation Guidelines

-Reviewers should take into consideration the career stage, research field and institution setting of all applicants when assessing each criterion.
+Reviewers should take into consideration the career stage, research field, progress and productivity, and institution setting of the applicants when assessing each criterion.
+With consideration of the applicant’s context.
 The evidence should be notable compared to peers in similar fields and career stages.

-- Specific considerations will need to be taken into account in review of applications in the Indigenous Health Research (IHR) committee (see IHR Committee Considerations under each Adjudication Sub-criterion below).
+- Specific considerations should be taken into account in the review of applications submitted to the Indigenous Health Research (IHR) committee (see IHR Committee Considerations under each Adjudication Sub-criterion below).

-- Evaluation of all applications reviewed in the Randomized Controlled Trial (RCT) committee will need to consider the specific RCT evaluation criteria in their assessment (section 4.2.5).
+- Evaluation of all applications containing a Randomized Controlled Trial (RCT) as a major component will need to consider the specific RCT evaluation criteria in their assessment, irrespective of the assigned peer review committee (section 4.2.5 below).

-- Evaluation of applications reviewed in the Commercialization committee will need to include the assessment of both Research and Technical plan and Commercialization plan according to specific criteria (section 4.2.6).
+- Evaluation of applications reviewed in the Commercialization committee will need to include the assessment of both the Research and Technical plan and the Commercialization plan according to specific review criteria (section 4.2.6 below).

 Significance and Impact of the Research